Your CompanyBusiness Solutions to fit your personal needs.

 ITLS Advanced Provider

-This an sixteen to twenty (16-20) hour class of both class room lecture and interactive skills and practical scenario stations.
+This is a sixteen to twenty (16-20) hour class of both class room lecture and interactive skill, as wella as practical scenario stations.

 Prerequisites: The candidate must be an Emergency Medical Technician-II EMT - P, nurse, physician, or physician's assistant.